City of Moorabbin: Municipal offices

 The council originally met in the Plough and Harrow Hotel, a site now occupied by the Moorabbin Junction Hotel, on the corner of the Nepean Highway and South Road, Moorabbin.
 The first town hall was built on the other side of South Road in 1867, and enlarged in 1907.
 In 1931, municipal offices were constructed next to the town hall.
 A new town hall, designed by Bates, Smart and McCutcheon, was officially opened in 1963, near the Moorabbin railway station.
 In 1970, new council chambers and meeting rooms were added.
-The municipal site is currently home to the Kingston City Hall and the Kingston Arts Centre.

-Wards

-The City of Moorabbin was subdivided into four wards on 21 May 1929, each electing three councillors: